tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 tensor.put(10.0, 0, 0);  // sets scalar at x=0, y=0 (similar to array[0][0] = 10.0)
 tensor.stream(0);  // returns vector at x=0 as a stream
 ```
-It is also possible to create slices of a tensor, to work with a reduced view of its elements.
+It is also possible to create slices of a buffer, to work with a reduced view of its elements.
 The first variant
-of `slice()` accept usual integer indices, to slice at a specific element in the tensor.
+of `slice()` accept usual integer indices, to slice at a specific element in the buffer.
 The second variant
-accepts special indices, which offer more flexibility like iterating through the elements of a tensor on any
+accepts special indices, which offer more flexibility like iterating through the elements of a buffer on any
 of its axis or use values of another tensor as indices.

 Here is a non-exhaustive list of special indices that could be possibly created.
 Each of them are exposed as static